The Wild Boar Inn

-However, its fame these days has much more to do with the warmest of welcomes and standard of service complemented by individually designed rooms and classic British menus using the best local seasonal ingredients.
+The Wild Boar’s fame these days has much more to do with the warmest of welcomes and standard of service complemented by individually designed rooms and classic British menus using the best local seasonal ingredients.

 A highly commended wine list is complemented by a choice of over 100 of the finest international single malt whiskies and a range of traditional ales, including some now produced in our new microbrewery onsite.
 Guests can even have their own bottle of whisky or other spirits saved for their future visits!

 Bed and Breakfast – Per room per night rates (based on two adults sharing a twin/double room):